The estimated reading time for this post is 136 seconds

 This month, I have selected a few slides that shed a light on advertising and consumer behaviour in China.

-Looking at platforms it is hard to over play the importance of Tencent in the Chinese internet.
+Looking at platforms it is hard to over play the importance of Tencent in the Chinese internet which is show at the heart of the China tech data I have collated.
 Looking at mobile behaviour Tencent is responsible for at least four of the top ten properties: WeChat, QQ, QQ Browser and Tencent Video.

 If we look at two Chinese internet companies Tencent and Netease we can see how the companies have massively increased the number of non-game apps that they provide to keep consumers in their eco-system for their digital lives.